 The Way of Coordination and Internal Power

-Hapkido is a dynamic and eclectic Korean martial art.
-It is a form of self-defense that employs joint locks, punches, kicks, throws, and weapons.
+Gold Tree Martial Arts – Hapkido is a unique Korean self-defense martial art.
+It employs joint locks, punches, kicks, throws, and weapons.
+Students are trained in effective self-defense skills that mimic everyday life.

 Learn traditional skills along with present day application.
 All classes are professionally taught and open to men and women 14 and older.